 Related Articles:

-- More World Record Flower Facts (funflowerfacts.com)
+1 Response to More Guinness World Record Flower Facts

 I have a rather tall hollyhock flower.
 When i last measured it it measured 4 metres 80 cms but has got taller.